leahpleurodon/crystal-slack/README.md

 # rea-crystal-bot

-This gem is designed to make creating apps for slack in crystal easy... version 0 currently only supports sending/receiving messages via the slack Events API.
+This shard is designed to make creating apps for slack in crystal easy... version 0 currently only supports sending/receiving messages via the slack Events API.
 Keep an eye on the repo to see when new features are coming.

 ## Installation